Wary of Trump unpredictability, China ramps up naval abilities

 "It's opportunity in crisis," said a Beijing-based Asian diplomat, of China's recent naval moves.
 "China fears Trump will turn on them eventually as he's so unpredictable and it's getting ready."

-China unveils the defense budget for this year at next month's annual meeting of parliament, a closely watched figure around the region and in Washington, for clues to China's intentions.
+China unveils the defence budget for this year at next month's annual meeting of parliament, a closely watched figure around the region and in Washington, for clues to China's intentions.

 China surprised last year with its lowest increase in six years, 7.6 percent, the first single-digit rise since 2010, following a nearly unbroken two-decade run of double-digit jumps.